 We have a dedicated information technology team that provides strategic direction, application development, infrastructure services and systems support for the functions and processes of our business.
-The information technology team contracts with third-party consulting firms to provide cost-effective staff augmentation services and partners with leading hardware and software technology firms to provide the infrastructure necessary to run and operate our systems.
+The information technology team contracts with third-party consulting firms to provide cost-effective staff augmentation services and partners with leading hardware, software and cloud-based technology firms to provide the infrastructure necessary to run and operate our systems.
 Our core software applications are comprised of a combination of internally developed and packaged third-party systems.
 The e-commerce solutions powering www.landsend.com, the Lands' End Business Outfitters websites, and our international Lands' End websites are operated out of our own internal data centers as well as through hosting relationships with third parties.

 We are in the process of implementing new information technology systems as part of a multi-year plan to expand and upgrade our information technology platforms and infrastructure.
-In Fiscal 2015 we completed the implementation of a new e-commerce platform for the Lands' End Business Outfitters websites and introduced new capabilities across a number of areas including new digital experiences on the www.landsend.com platform and a new point-of-sale platform for Lands' End retail stores.
-In Fiscal 2016 we intend to continue to pursue additional strategic investments, including an integrated ERP to support business growth and additional digital capabilities including enhanced mobile experience, digital marketplace and social media integration, and continued enhancements to the digital shopping experiences on www.landsend.com.
+In Fiscal 2017 we intend to continue to pursue additional strategic investments, including development of our ERP platform and digital capabilities including enhanced mobile experiences, personalization, data driven decision making and social media integration, and continued enhancements to the digital shopping experiences on our e-commerce platforms.

-We are implementing an ERP and other complementary information technology systems over the next several years to create efficiencies within our internal processing and reporting.
-Implementation of these solutions and systems is highly dependent on coordination of numerous software, hardware and system integration providers.
+As described previously, we are implementing an ERP platform and other complementary information technology systems over the next several years to create efficiencies within our internal processes and reporting.
+Implementation of these solutions and systems is highly dependent on coordination of numerous software, hardware, cloud and system integration providers.
 See also Item 1A, Risk Factors, in this Annual Report on Form 10-K.